Azure/Gen1-Trustedlaunch/README.md

 Disk Encryption    |    If enabled, Disable any OS disk encryption including Bitlocker, CRYPT prior to upgrade.
 All disk encryptions should be re-enabled post successful upgrade.
 VM Backup    |    Azure Backup if enabled for VM(s) should be configured with Enhanced Backup Policy.
 Trusted launch security type cannot be enabled for Generation 2 VM(s) configured with Standard Policy backup protection.<br/>Existing Azure VM backup can be migrated from Standard to Enhanced policy using [Migrate Azure VM backups from standard to enhanced policy (preview)](https://learn.microsoft.com/azure/backup/backup-azure-vm-migrate-enhanced-policy)
 VM Disaster Recovery    |    Azure site recovery (ASR) does not supports Trusted launch upgrade.
 If enabled, ASR should be disabled prior to upgrade and re-enabled post upgrade.
+Linux VMs    |    Gen1 to Trusted launch upgrade script has been validated with Azure marketplace images Ubuntu 20.04, RHEL 8.4, SLES 15 SP3.
+For other distros, **mandatorily** validate the upgrade in lower environment before running in production.

 ## Best Practices